zsj0577/MSAGHNet/README.md

 # MSAGHNet
-This is the official repository for 'A Multi-Resolution Hybrid CNN-Transformer  Network with Scale-Guided Attention for Medical  Image Segmentation'
+This is the repository for 'A Multi-Resolution Hybrid CNN-Transformer  Network with Scale-Guided Attention for Medical  Image Segmentation'

 The network code has been released and you can train and test.

-More detail will be updated soon.

 # Architecture
 <p align="center">
 <img src="img/Architecture.png">
 </p>

+# Dataset Structure
+The dataset is organized as follows:

+ - `data/`
+    - `dataset_name/`: Name of the dataset used, such as BUSI, KvasirSEG, PanSeg, and Sliver
+        - `train/`: Contains training dataset
+          - `img/`: Training images
+          - `mask/`: Corresponding segmentation masks for training images
+        - `test/`: Contains training dataset
+          - `img/`: Test images
+          - `mask/`: Corresponding segmentation masks for test images

+        - `val/`: Contains validation dataset
+          - `img/`: Validation images
+          - `mask/`: Corresponding segmentation masks for validation images

+    - `dataset_name/`: Name of the dataset used, such as BUSI, KvasirSEG, PanSeg, and Sliver
+       - .......

 # Train and Test
-Please use train.py and test.py for model training and prediction.
+Please use Train.py and Test.py for model training and prediction.

 # Datasets
 The following datasets are used in this experiment: